-The Management Company's fund management process for the actively-managed funds.
+The Management Company requires the use of analyses within the context of the Management Company's fund management process for the actively-managed funds.
 The analyses can relate to individual companies, geographic markets, sectors or macroeconomic conditions.
 The Management Company has employed analysts and portfolio managers who contribute with analyses in the fund management process.
 In addition to the internal analyses, the Management Company also purchases external analyses from various research firms.
 The expenses for internal analyses as well as external analyses are included within the scope of the management fee for each fund.